 Hiking up to Lysá Hora

-The highlight of my time in the Czech Republic was hiking up to the highest peak of the Czechian side of the Beskid Mountains – Lysá Hora.
+The absolute highlight of my trip was hiking to Lysá Hora (1,323 m), the highest peak on the Czech side of the Beskid Mountains.

 Book the mountain log cabin: Chata Emil Zatopek – Maraton